Equilibrium modeling and solution approaches inspired by nonconvex bilevel programming: Conclusions

 \subsubsection{Acknowledgments}

 The authors would like to thank their colleague Nicolas Sawaya for introducing some of the challenges associated with equilibrium modeling within a real-world setting, as well as the various fruitful discussions on this topic over the past several years.
-The authors would also like to thank their colleague Myun-Seok Cheon for similarly fruitful discussions while developing this work.
+The authors would also like to thank their colleagues Myun-Seok Cheon and Youngdae Kim for similarly fruitful discussions while developing this work.